Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Introduction

-These considerations make it clear that in general, the calculation of optical material properties requires the wave- and the polarization vector to be taken into account, and this in turn requires a treatment based on the current response tensor (or equivalently, the dielectric tensor \cite{EDWegner,Forcella}).
-In fact, from the dielectric tensor---which naturally contains much more information than the {\itshape scalar} dielectric function---the density response function can be reconstructed by means of the Universal Response Relations \cite{ED1,ED2,Refr}, while the converse is not true (see Refs.~\cite{Strinati,Giuliani,Altland,Melrose1Book}).
+Befittingly, a recent, meritorious article by D.~Sangalli {\itshape et al.} \cite{Myrta} has drawn attention to the fact that optical properties can also be calculated from the {\itshape wavevector-dependent} current response {\itshape tensor}.
+On the other hand, the above considerations make it clear that in general, the calculation of optical material properties requires the wave- {\it and} the polarization vector to be taken into account, and this in turn requires a treatment based on the wavevector dependent current response tensor (or equivalently, the dielectric tensor \cite{EDWegner,Forcella,Fiorino}).
+In fact, from the dielectric tensor---which naturally contains much more information than the {\itshape scalar} dielectric function---the density response function can be reconstructed by means of the Universal Response Relations \cite{ED1,ED2,Refr}, while the converse is not true (see Refs.~\cite{Strinati,Giuliani,Altland,Melrose1Book}), i.e.~the dieletric tensor cannot be reconstructed from the dielectric function, although this is sometimes claimed.

 However, in the limit $\vec k \to \vec 0$, such relations between different response functions cannot be evaluated due to their singular behavior (see, for example, Eq.~\eqref{eq_EpsStandardRel} below, which relates the dielectric function to the density response function).
 Correspondingly, the authors of Ref.~\cite{Myrta} have based their treatment on a full {\itshape ab initio} calculation of the wavevector-dependent response functions.
 While this is certainly the right approach in the most general case, the downside is that such wavevector-dependent calculations are in general extremely demanding, in particular if they are supposed to yield dispersion relations.

-In this article, we resume this problem to show that it is possible---at least in principle---to obtain wavevector-dependent optical properties without calculating wavevector-dependent response functions numerically, provided that the treatment is based on the {\itshape proper conductivity tensor.} Fittingly, a recent numerical study \cite{Wirnata} has provided evidence that it may be precisely this quantity which is wavevector independent, at least for optical wavelengths.
-We stress, however, that this condition cannot simultaneously apply to all other response functions as well (see the discussion below).
-Concretely, it will turn out that in the case of a wavevector-independent proper conductivity tensor, the wavevector dependence of the microscopic wave equation can be absorbed entirely in the wavevector dependence of the refractive index.
-For the latter one can then formulate a pseudo-eigenvalue problem which is explicit in that very wavevector and which coincides with a standard equation used in theoretical optics.